buenasdiasworld/bank/README.md

 /account/id

-you can test the app via TALEND API TESTER
+you can test the app via TALEND API TESTER on http://localhost:8080/

 example request body for POST /transaction